 Equity and Justice

 Sens.
 Ricardo Lara (D-Bell Gardens) and Holly Mitchell (D-Los Angeles) introduced a package of bills to keep young children out of the juvenile justice system and fix longstanding inequity for youth and adults.

 SB 180 – Drug Sentence Enhancements

-This reform measure is a modest step toward enacting the bipartisan movement to end wasteful incarceration spending in favor of community reinvestment.
+Takes a step toward enacting the bipartisan movement to end wasteful incarceration spending in favor of community reinvestment.